WasmEdge/docs/docs/start/install.md

 # Install and uninstall WasmEdge

-## Overview

-In this chapter, you will learn various ways to install and uninstall the WasmEdge Runtime on various OSes and platforms, and you will learn how to install plug-ins to WasmEdge.
+This chapter will discuss ways to install and uninstall the WasmEdge Runtime on various OSes and platforms.
+We will cover how to install plug-ins to WasmEdge.
 <!-- prettier-ignore -->
 :::note
 Docker Desktop 4.15+ already has WasmEdge bundled in its distribution binary.
 If you use Docker Desktop, you will not need to install WasmEdge separately.
 Check out [how to run WasmEdge apps in Docker Desktop.](build-and-run/docker_wasm.md)